stratsys/Ernst/README.md

 > But that's what build tools are for, so you don't have to think about that stuff!

 True, but not all projects have build tools setup for their websites and applications.
 By adding that as a requirement, the entry level will increase and thus slowing down the adoption rate.
 The end goal is to raise the general web experience and increase accessibility as much as possible.

+> How will you handle migration and breaking changes?

+Custom Elements poses the same challenges as native Html5 elements, which is the ubiquitous nature of them.
+Once in place and used, it will become harder and harder to refactor.
+If you are not in 100% control of your content, there may be implicit hard dependencies on the singleton nature of the custom elements.
+This is another reason for why the scope of each element will be quite small and constrained, and focus more on enable the implementations than offer a complete full implementations of every possible cases.
+It is in the same manner as [The Extensible Web Manifesto](https://extensiblewebmanifesto.org/), provide a foundation to build upon.
+There will however be breaking changes regardless (nothing is perfect out-of-the-box), so thats is why each element are made in isolation of each other, and can easily be extended or renamed.
+More to come about this, but be assured that this is always an active issue that Ernst will be aware of.

 > Is anyone using these components in production yet?